 Suppose you want to measure the subwoofer’s response in isolation.
 You can use the same swept tones and perform a near field measurement by placing the SPL meter (or measurement microphone) against the woofer’s diaphragm and measuring the response.
 Additionally, if the box is ported, you should take a separate measurement at the port opening and then combine the results of the two response measurements.

-Read Also: Best Subwoofer Box for Deep Bass in 2022
+Read Also: Best Subwoofer Box for Deep Bass

 In professional applications, response measurements are typically made with an MLS (Maximum Length Sequence) system, which gives a burst of pink or white noise as the source.
 The captured output is then analyzed and time-windowed to remove the effects of room acoustics or other interferences.
 This method is typical in professional applications.